Jordan Gershowitz

-Jordan Gershowitz is an American Emmy-nominated television writer, executive producer, and author.
+Jordan Seth Gershowitz is an American Emmy-nominated television writer, executive producer, and author.
 He is known for his work in children's television and animation, including series for Nickelodeon, Netflix, Disney, Apple TV+, and Warner Bros.
 He has also published children's books and written licensed comic books.

 Early life and education

 Gershowitz was born in New Brunswick, New Jersey, and raised in Westampton, New Jersey.
 He graduated in 2006 from Rancocas Valley Regional High School in Mount Holly, New Jersey.
 Gershowitz graduated from Indiana University with a degree in telecommunications and a minor from the Kelley School of Business.

 Career

 Early career

 While attending Indiana University, Gershowitz interned for MTV/Viacom in New York and Warner Bros. in Los Angeles.
 After graduating, Gershowitz became a page at NBC and also worked for CBS.
 In 2018, Gershowitz was named to the Tracking Board's Young & Hungry List as one of Hollywood's Top 100 new writers.